halogenOS/android_manifest/README.md

 chmod a+x ~/bin/repo
 ```

-Now run following line as well and add it to your `~/.bashrc` file:
+Now add the directory to your PATH variable in your environment (e. g. by appending it to your `~/.bashrc`)

 ```bash
 export PATH="$HOME/bin:$PATH"